Get rates for your pet:

 bulldog belly rub

 Some dogs are simply crazy for belly rubs.
-As soon as you, or any other ‘favorite’ human starts petting them, they instantly flop onto the floor and roll over to expose their belly for rubs.
+As soon as you, or any other favorite human starts petting them (or sometimes even batting an eye in their general direction!), they instantly flop onto the floor and roll over to expose their belly for rubs.
 But what makes this particular spot so appealing to dogs?

 Why dogs love belly rubs